 To request an ITIN number you must fill out a form.
 Then, you must mail it, or process it in person at an IRS taxpayer help desk.
 You can also take it to an acceptance agent authorized by the Internal Revenue Service.

-Attached with the application form you must include a proof of identity, like your passport or driving license.
+Attached to the application form you must include a proof of identity, like your passport or driving license.
 After submitting your application, you’ll receive a letter from the IRS with your ITIN number in about six weeks.

 Learn how to submit an ITIN application in five steps, and discover other advantages.